jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ### Must information be organized?

 Per Abrahamson and Freedman (2008), order (like all things) has both benefit and cost.
-Even setting feasibility aside, it's probably never the case that 100% order is _optimal._ At the same time, because individuals' organization strategies and preferences vary so much, **shared information spaces** must (?) be organized according to intelligible principles that prospective users of the space can access and learn.
+Even setting feasibility aside, it's probably never the case that 100% order is _optimal._

+At the same time, because individuals' organization strategies and preferences vary so much, **shared information spaces** must (?) be organized according to intelligible principles that prospective users of the space can access and learn.

-#### Types of mess
+#### Anatomy of mess

 Per Abrahamson and Freedman (2008):
 <img src="../ILLOS/mess.jpg" width="600px">

-#### Extent of organization
+#### Audience of organization systems

-Somewhat related, Heather Hedden (2016) offers this typology in which taxonomies may be (1) objective, with obvious empirical basis; (2) socially-negotiated, perhaps eventually becoming (3) culturally embedded; or (4) idiosyncratic:
+Somewhat related, Heather Hedden (2016) offers this typology in which taxonomies (i.e., knowledge organization structurs) may be (1) objective, with obvious empirical basis; (2) socially-negotiated, perhaps eventually becoming (3) culturally embedded; or (4) idiosyncratic:

 ![](../ILLOS/taxonomy_status.png)